Tree Removal Prices – Tree Surgeon Average Costs

 - If you need the stump ground down as well

 Quotes will vary based on where you are located.
-London and those in the Home Counties will usually be charged highest where labour is concerned compared to the rest of the country.
+For price comparison in the UK, London and those in the Home Counties will usually be charged highest where labour is concerned compared to the rest of the country.
 Another major factor is the tree’s height as more time and equipment will be needed to fell down a higher tree.
 There’s also the risk of injury and damage due if a person were to fall when doing the job.
 More care is required when working at height and this often requires more manpower and time.

 If the tree in question happens to overhang another structure like a greenhouse or shed, even more care is needed when cutting it down to avoid damaging the structure below.
 This would result in a costlier process.
 Issues concerning access to the area where the tree is will also cause the costs to increase.